-[“It’s Time for Cake” is my ramblings about about webcomics, art, writing and other stuff that comes to mind, feel free to read it or reply to it as you see fit.]
+[“It’s Time for Cake” are my ramblings about art, writing and other stuff that comes to mind, feel free to read or reply to it as you see fit.]

 Today’s wall-o-text is a continuation of sorts from the first of these- aka how to address common self-delusions, flimsy fallacies and other detrimental coping mechanisms that arise when a work is criticized.
 I will attempt to talk about the ones I see most often, I am sure there are several more so please forgive me if I miss them!
 (Click the cut for more).

 "It’s my/his/her/their style"/"It’s [style of choice]."